Skydiver's supersonic free fall tests mettle, spacesuit

 During his sky dive, Baumgartner wore a specially made suit similar to the orange pressurized flight suits that space shuttle astronauts began using after the Challenger disaster.

-Until Baumgartner's jump on Sunday, the suits had never been tested in supersonic flight or certified beyond 100,000 feet (30,480 meters), the altitude that previous free-fall record holder Joe Kittinger reached in 1960.
+Until Baumgartner's jump on Sunday, the suits had never been tested in supersonic flight or certified beyond 100,000 feet, the altitude that previous free-fall record holder Joe Kittinger reached in 1960.

 "Felix demonstrated that you can penetrate the sound barrier," Clark said.
 "He didn't just go transonic, he went supersonic.
 Going Mach 1.24 is incredible.
 That is so much further beyond any limit of human endurance.
 It's just amazing."

-Future space travellers also could have an emergency drogue chute packed on their suits that would automatically deploy.
+Future space travelers also could have an emergency drogue chute packed on their suits that would automatically deploy.

 "In our case, we wanted to go fast, so to break the sound barrier we didn't want to use a drogue chute.
 But if you had a drogue chute, you would go slower, and you would be much more stable and less likely to go into a flat spin," Clark said.